team-plover/warlocks-gambit/docs/primary-gamplay-propositions.md

 deck).
 The magic tricks can be spotted by the blindfolded man while the physical tricks by the pigeon.
 You have to somehow get them to be distracted to pull the tricks.

+### Basic card game mechanic

+* Each turn, the initiative is swapped between oppo and player
+* At beginning of the game, player choses who has initiative.
+* If hand empty, draw 3 cards from draw pile
+* Turn:
+    * When you have the initiative, you play one card
+    * participant without initiative play their card
+    * Greatest value card wins (exception: see extra rules)
+    * Winner gets to add the cards to their win pile
+* Ends when draw pile is empty

+### Advanced card game mechanics

+The card suit is based on the French suite, colors are replaced with:
+* Tentacle
+* Pentacle
+* Miracle
+* Oracle

+The card numbers are swapped with [Maya numerals](https://en.wikipedia.org/wiki/Maya_numerals), from 0 to 12.
+Higher value cards win over lower value cards, except 0 which beats 12 (but beaten by everything else).

+Each card has an enochian word of magic attached to it.
+There is exactly 10 words of magic (see [wikipedia](https://en.wikipedia.org/wiki/Enochian)).
+Words of magic act like special modifiers on the card or can give bonus actions to player.

+TODO: design word of magic effects.

+### Distraction mechanics

+Sometimes the bird or the man are distracted.
+The bird often, the man rarely.

+You can use seeds or maybe interact with objects on the table to distract the bird and open a window of opportunity to do some cheats.

+There is an explicit UI elements giving the player an idea how long oppo is distracted.
+Each cheat has a different length of time.
+If you are spotted cheating, it's game over, no appeal.

+TODO: magic cheat mechanic

+### Cheats

+"physical" cheats are noticed by the bird, while "magic" cheats are noticed by the man. "free" cheats are noticed by no one.

+* Put card in sleeve (physical): When drawing next 3 cards, draw a fourth you put in your sleeve, you may retrieve it next draw by clicking your sleeve while retrieving the cards
+* Swap card (physical): Very discretely swap one of the card in your hand with that of the oppo. (remember the man is blindfolded)
+* Peek (physical): look at top of draw pile, can chose to swap cards in your hand with it.
+* Hack platonic ordering (magic): Until next draw, lower value cards win.
+* Pull out seeds (free): Get the bird distracted by giving them seeds
+* Inner eye (magic): See the oppo's hand
+* Look over shoulder (physical): See the oppo's hand, requires extreme distraction from the bird
+* Déjà vu (magic): swap initative for this turn